KTL-5002/LDO/README.md

 ## Simulation

-The circuit was simulated using (LTspice / Cadence / MATLAB).
+The circuit was simulated using

 ### Results